Postpartum core exercises need to be easy and approachable.

-Below, I list three of my favorite, easy, post-baby core strengthening moves.
+Below, I list (and show) three of my favorite, easy, postpartum ab exercises.

-This first exercise is great for when you just had a baby and are spending lots of time lying in bed nursing.
+This first core exercise is great for when you just had a baby and are spending lots of time lying in bed nursing or snuggling

-- Lying on your back, bend your knees, and place the feet flat on the floor.
+- Lie on your back, bend your knees, and place the feet flat on the floor.

 - Notice your breath and allow it to deepen.